Omkarbhargude/Generalised-Data-Structure-Library/Generalised Data Structure Library/README.md

   - Practical knowledge of searching and sorting algorithm
   - Expirenced in designing resuable libraries for software development.

+   ---

+## About `main.cpp`

+- `examples/main.cpp` is a **demo program** showing how to use the library’s data structures and algorithms.
+  It is not a test — it’s meant to help you understand API usage.

 ## Requirements

 - A C++ compiler (e.g., `g++` version 9 or later)